The Vienna State Opera at Sea

 The Vienna State Opera at sea

-A magical experience awaits on this itinerary in the western Adriatic from Venice to Rome, via Ancona and Bari, with a detour to Malta then north again to the Tyrrhenian Sea via Sicily (Catania, Bellini’s birthplace) and Salerno.
-Taking in places that resonate for opera lovers, including a concert in the magnificent Vienna State Opera House, it is an ideal way to learn more about one of the world’s most famous venues.
-On board will be its director, Frenchman Dominique Meyer, with some of the singers who regularly perform in major operas that feature in its repertoire.
+A magical experience awaits you on this itinerary in the western Adriatic from Venice to Rome, via Ancona and Bari, with a detour to Malta then north again to the Tyrrhenian Sea via Sicily (Catania, Bellini’s birthplace) and Salerno, where a concert will be given in the wonderful Giuseppe Verdi City theatre.
+Taking in places that resonate for opera lovers, this voyage is an ideal way to learn more about one of the world’s most famous venues, the magnificent Vienna State Opera House.
+On board will be its director, Frenchman Dominique Meyer, with some of the singers who regularly perform in this major opera house.

 He will be presenting the rich and varied history of this institution, including an analysis of what opera has become over the last 30 years in the light of his extensive experience.
-It is an opportunity to hear this jewel on the international opera stage that draws so many to the Vienna State Opera through its German, Italian, French, Russian, Czech and of course Mozart repertoires.
+It is an opportunity to hear the best of the international opera scene that draws so many to the Vienna State Opera through its German, Italian, French, Russian, Czech and of course Mozart repertoires.

 The artists Dominique Meyer has selected are the Ukrainian soprano Olga Bezsmertna, Ethiopian-Italian soprano Mariam Battistelli, American mezzo-soprano Stephanie Houtzeel, Austrian tenor Norbert Ernst and German baritone Samuel Hasselhorn.
 We are also delighted to welcome one of the great singers of our time, American mezzo Susan Graham, who has captivated audiences on all the big stages including of course the Vienna State Opera House.